-We worked with the school, the teachers, the doctors and formed a second plan.
-I took time from my job, as did my husband.
+We worked with the school, the teachers, the doctors, and formed a second plan.
+I took time off from my job, as did my husband.
 We took shifts sitting outside the school so our son would see us during his breaks.
-He took noise-canceling headphones for in-classroom use.
+He took noise-cancelling headphones for in-classroom use.
 Eventually, he became more comfortable.
 The lure of the structure was winning!
-Less morning resistance, no nightmares and crying, and even the meltdowns had stopped.
+Less morning resistance, no nightmares, and crying, and even the meltdowns had stopped.

 School changed him.
 He became a very attentive student, he made sweet friends and he even got his school picture taken.
 (Something he generally disliked.)

-Although he is happy to be home right now (his safe space), he doesn’t understand why we are holed up here and not at the trampoline park, or somewhere fun.
+Although he is happy to be home right now during COVID-19 (his safe space), he doesn’t understand why we are held up inside and not at the trampoline park, or somewhere fun.
 He wonders why he can’t see or play with his friends.

 We wish he could.